 If you’re looking for fishing in Sedona and Northern Arizona, look no further!
-We are the only locally owned and fully licensed Fly Fishing Guide Service for Sedona’s beautiful Oak Creek Canyon and Verde Valley.
-Also serving Lee’s Ferry in Northern Arizona, Chevelon Creek, and Silver Creek in the White Mountains.
+Sedona Fly Fishing Adventures is the ONLY locally owned and ONLY fully licensed Fly Fishing Guide Service, by the National Forest Service and Arizona Fish and Game, for Sedona’s beautiful Oak Creek Canyon and Verde Valley.
+Also serving Northern Arizona, Chevelon Creek, and Silver Creek in the White Mountains.
 Enjoy a Red Rock filled adventure as you team up for great fishing and stories to tell the grand kids!
 Reserve your spot today, Book it and Hook it!

 Oak Creek Canyon is a river gorge located along the Mogollon Rim in northern Arizona between the cities of Flagstaff and Sedona.
 The canyon is often described as a smaller cousin of the Grand Canyon because of its scenic beauty.
 State Route 89A enters the canyon on its north end via a series of hairpin turns before traversing the bottom of the canyon for about 13 miles (20.8 kilometers) until the highway enters the town of Sedona.
 Oak Creek yields great fishing year round with Rainbow Trout and Brown Trout in it’s prestine pools from West Fork down to where it enters the Verde River.
 Oak Creek is a smaller technical stream that requires patience, a stealthy approach, and agility in and out of the water.
 Bring your camera as Oak Creek Canyon is a photographers dream, awesome cliffs abound with breathtaking wildlife including Otters, Bald Eagles, Blue Herons, Deer and sometimes the occasional Black Bear!
 We hope you’ll join us on an adventure!